mramshaw/redis-cache/README.md

 ## What the code does

-The application launches a web server which responds to HTTP requests.
+The application launches a web server which responds to HTTP requests (in the case of an endpoint) or to TCP requests (in the case of an intermediate).

-When a request for a specific key is received, the application checks its cache for the specified key.
-If found, the value associated with the key is returned via HTTP.
-If not found, the request is forwarded to Redis - if the key is found then the value is stored in the cache and the value is returned via HTTP.
-If not found a 404 is returned.
+When a request for a specific key is received, the server checks its local cache for the specified key.
+If found, the value associated with the key is returned (either via HTTP [endpoints] or via TCP [in the case of intermediates]).
+If not found, the request is forwarded on to the next server (or Redis istself) - if the key is found then the value is stored in the cache and the value is returned.
+If not found an HTTP 404 is returned.

-At application startup a daemon process is launched, which runs from time to time and expires any cache entries older than a configurable time limit.
+At server startup a daemon process is launched, which runs from time to time and expires any cache entries older than a configurable time limit.